-The Partnership is now reviewing the settlement pattern for Greater Christchurch.
-This review (referred to as the Settlement Pattern Update or the Update) seeks to address the need for housing and business development capacity in Greater Christchurch over the medium3 (next 10 years) and long term (10 to 30 years) periods.
+The Partnership has now reviewed the settlement pattern for Greater Christchurch.
+This review (referred to as the Settlement Pattern Update or the Update) has been undertaken to satisfy the requirements of the National Policy Statement on Urban Development Capacity (NPS-UDC) for high growth councils to produce a 'future development strategy' that shows there will be sufficient, feasible development capacity to support housing and business growth needs over the medium3 (next 10 years) and long term (10 to 30 years) (see Section 2.4 for further detail on the NPS-UDC).

 A collaborative approach makes sense because the urban areas and the transport networks across Greater Christchurch function as one interconnected system.
-In doing so, it will satisfy the requirement of the National Policy Statement on Urban Development Capacity (NPS-UDC) for high growth councils to produce a 'future development strategy' that shows there will be sufficient, feasible development capacity to support projected growth needs to 2048.
 Rather than developing an entirely new strategy the Update builds on the existing UDS to meet the NPS-UDC requirements, and this is encouraged in supporting guidance on implementing the NPS-UDC.

 This Update comprises a review of the land use framework outlined for Greater Christchurch in the Land Use Recovery Plan and in key resource management documents, such as the Canterbury Regional Policy Statement and district plans.
-It considers how best to accommodate our future housing and business needs based on the comprehensive strategic planning framework that already exists for Greater Christchurch, being guided by the vision, principles and strategic goals established in the UDS and informed by a Capacity Assessment and relevant Long Term Plans and infrastructure strategies4.
+It considers how best to accommodate our future housing and business needs based on the comprehensive strategic planning framework that already exists for Greater Christchurch, being guided by the vision, principles and strategic goals established in the UDS and informed by a Capacity Assessment and relevant Long Term Plans and infrastructure strategies.4